znsio/nopo11y/README.md

 # Introduction

-Set of Helm charts that can be used to install and configure observability in your kubernetes cluster.
+NopO11y provides a set of Helm charts that can be used to install and configure observability in your kubernetes cluster.

 # Usage